Islandora-Collaboration-Group/ISLE/docs/appendices/data-persistence.md

     volumes:
     /opt/ISLE/apache/html:/var/www/html

-  Explanation:  Data in the host’s /opt/ISLE/apache/html directory will be in the apache container’s /var/www/html.
+  Explanation:  Data in the host's /opt/ISLE/apache/html directory will be in the apache container's /var/www/html.
 If the directory does not exist on the host, it will NOT be created on `docker-compose up -d`, so be sure to create any necessary directories on the host manually.

-  If the container’s '/var/www/html/' directory has content, it will be masked by the contents of the host’s '/opt/ISLE/apache/html/' directory.
+  If the container's '/var/www/html/' directory has content, it will be masked by the contents of the host's '/opt/ISLE/apache/html/' directory.

 ## What should be persisted this way?